cq-dong/LGMSNet/Readme.md

 # LGMSNet

-SegmsNet is a lightweight framework for 2D and 3D medical image segmentation, implemented in PyTorch.
+LGMSNet is a lightweight framework for 2D and 3D medical image segmentation, implemented in PyTorch.
 It provides a complete pipeline for training, validation, and testing, with support for multiple datasets.

 ## Project Structure